 Those who have monthly menses may find that they are more prone to vaginal infections just before or around the time of their period.
 Again, this is triggered by hormonal shifts at this time.

 The cessation of monthly periods is only one change that occurs at menopause.
-Due to a drop in sex hormones, especially oestrogen, people with vaginas may start to suffer from vaginal dryness or atrophy.
+Due to a drop in sex hormones, especially oestrogen, vaginal dryness or atrophy may become an issue post-menopause.
 A reduction in vaginal glycogen leads to a reduction in protective Lactobacilli, so post-menopausal individuals are at increased risk of vaginal infections and UTIs, such as cystitis.

 What are triggers for vaginal infections and how do they disrupt the populations of good vaginal bacteria.

 Our periods can be a monthly challenge for the vagina.
 The hormonal fluctuations and onset of the menstrual cycle can disrupt the balance of the vaginal flora, sometimes acting as a trigger for infections like BV.
 It is common for the vaginal microbiome to be disrupted during the first week of the menstrual cycle.
 However, it’s not clear whether this is due to the menstrual flow itself or hormonal changes2.